-Laboratory diagnosis is essential to confirm the presence or absence of the CEMO, K. pneumoniae and P. aeruginosa in swabs taken from mares and stallions.
+Laboratory diagnosis is essential to confirm the presence or absence of T.equigenitalis, K. pneumoniae and P. aeruginosa in swabs taken from mares and stallions.

 Types of swab

 Clitoral swab: taken from two sites; the clitoral fossa and the clitoral sinuses, at any point during the reproduction cycle to demonstrate whether these sites are free from infection.
 In the case of pregnant mares who have had difficult foalings requiring veterinary attention and antibiotic treatments, additional clitoral swabs should be taken after foaling and more than 7 days after antibiotic treatment has finished, in addition to routine endometrial swabs, in order to rule out acquired P.aeruginosa and K.pneumoniae infections.
 Providing the pre-foaling clitoral swab was certified negative for T.equigenitalis, the additional post-foaling clitoral swab may be tested by aerobic culture only, or by PCR.

 Endometrial swab: taken during oestrus from the lining of the uterus via the open cervix to demonstrate whether the uterus is free from infection.

 Mare swabs taken for disease prevention purposes should be tested according to the recommendations in the Prevention section.

 Note: These are minimum recommendations.
 Mare owners should check whether the stallion stud, boarding stud or local breeders’ association (eg NSFA) has any additional requirements.